Further School transport guidance

 Public Transport Routes

-By public transport, we mean routes which are used mainly by the general public, but where a few eligible pupils or college students travel on them.
+Public transport routes are used mainly by the general public, but a few eligible pupils or college students travel on them.

 Pupils must maintain social distancing of 2 metres, where possible, from individual members of the public.

 Where capacity allows, pupils will use these routes and will be expected to observe the UK government guidance for travelling on public transport.